The Indiana Conference for Legal Education Opportunity (ICLEO)

 If you are selected as an ICLEO Fellow, you will receive the following benefits:

-- Mandatory participation in the FREE six-week law school Summer Institute Program, including tuition, room and board (June-July 2016 at IU-Bloomington)
+- Mandatory participation in the FREE six-week law school Summer Institute Program, including tuition, room and board (June-July 2017 at IU-McKinney School of Law)

 - A $4,500 fellowship award each semester of law school enrollment (up to three years)